Blind men and an elephant: In media

 The story enjoys a continuing appeal in media, as shown by the number of illustrated children's books of the fable; for example, the children's book Seven Blind Mice, by Ed Young (1992) and one by Paul Galdone.
 In the title cartoon of one of his books, cartoonist Sam Gross postulated that one of the blind men, encountering a pile of the elephant feces, concluded that "An elephant is soft and mushy."

 Touching the Elephant was a 1997 BBC Radio 4 documentary in which four people of varying ages, all blind from birth, were brought to London Zoo to touch an elephant and describe their response.

 Ship of Theseus, a 2012 Indian philosophical drama named after the eponymous thought experiment, also references the parable.

 Natalie Merchant sang Saxe's poem in full on her Leave Your Sleep album.

 The name of Michael Nesmith's Grammy award-winning 1981 music video special 'Elephant Parts' references the parable.

+The Adult Swim 2025 TV animated special, The Elephant, references the parable through its title and its last act.
+It is also a nod to the experimental approach to the production of the special, where three creative teams were asked to create and direct a specific act of the special without any knowledge what the other teams were creating.